-From the main railway station (Hauptbahnhof), take tram no. 9 towards Kleinzschachwitz Freystraße and get off at Neumarkt.
+From the main railway station (Hauptbahnhof), take tram no. 3 towards Wilder Mann and get off at Synagoge.

 - From Mitte station:

-From Mitte station, take tram no. 2 towards Dresden Kaditz Riegelplatz and get off at Theaterplatz.
+From Mitte station, take tram no. 1 or 2 towards Dresden Prohlis or Kleinzschachwitz and get off at Altmarkt.

-- From the Dresden Airport, take train line S2 towards Pirna and get off at Dresden-Neustadt.
-Transfer to tram no. 11 towards Zschertnitz Münzmeisterstraße and get off at Prager Straße.
+- From the Dresden Airport, take train line S2 towards Pirna and get off at the train station Bahnhof Mitte.
+Transfer to tram no. 1 or 2 towards Prohlis oder Kleinzschachwitz and get off at Altmarkt.